 Clinton’s second Vine trend places the most famous line of her campaign announcement video in strange (and hilarious) situations.

 There’s no doubt that Trump, Sanders and Clinton all stand out on social media, which is important in this new media age.
-Twitter, Vine, and social media as a whole play a huge role in how the people view candidates today.
+Twitter, Vine, and social media platforms like TikTok where you can quickly go viral by buying a few hundred TikTok likes as a whole play a huge role in how the people view candidates today.
 The question is: do the popularity of these tweets and vines indicate who will become the frontrunners of the 2016 Presidential Race?